2010 Humanitas Award Recipient Announced

 Notre Dame, Ind.

-May 27, 2009 (Notre Dame, Ind.)—The Humanitas Award, awarded annually by the Alumnae Association of Saint Mary’s College, recognizes an alumna who is outstanding in her personal and volunteer accomplishments and is recognized for her concern for the interests and welfare of her fellow human beings.
-She exemplifies the qualities of personal dedication, compassion, selflessness and sacrifice through social action, education, and reform within the community, the church and the world.
-The 2009 recipient is Rose-Marie “Rody” Oppenheim Dilenschneider ’54 for her lifetime of service and dedication to both children and adults in the field of literacy and for her commitment to the standards and ideals of the College.
-She will receive the award at the Reunion Banquet on Saturday, June 6 as part of Reunion Weekend, June 4-7.
+June 8, 2010 (Notre Dame, Ind.)—The Humanitas Award, awarded annually by the Alumnae Association of Saint Mary’s College, recognizes an alumna who is outstanding in her personal and volunteer accomplishments and is recognized for her concern for the interests and welfare of her fellow human beings.
+Her actions exemplify the qualities of personal dedication, compassion, selflessness and sacrifice through social action, education, and reform within the community, the church and the world.
+The 2010 recipient is Florence "LuLu" Romano Daly ’82.
+The award recognizes Daly’s selfless commitment to the healing of mankind through outstanding nursing leadership, which is grounded in her Catholic faith.

-About Saint Mary’s College: Saint Mary’s College, Notre Dame, Ind., is a four-year, Catholic, women’s institution offering bachelor’s degrees in more than 30 major areas of study.
-The College has six nationally accredited academic programs: social work, art, music, teacher education, chemistry and nursing.
-Saint Mary's College ranks among the nation's top liberal arts colleges in U.S. News & World Report's 2009 annual survey.
+About Saint Mary’s College: Saint Mary’s College, Notre Dame, Ind., is a four-year, Catholic, women’s institution offering five bachelor’s degrees and more than 30 major areas of study.
+Saint Mary’s College has six nationally accredited academic programs: social work, art, music, teacher education, chemistry and nursing.
+Saint Mary's College ranks among the nation's top 100 liberal arts colleges in U.S. News & World Report's 2010 annual survey.
 Founded in 1844, Saint Mary’s is a pioneer in the education of women, and is sponsored by the Sisters of the Holy Cross.